pankayaraj/Cognitive_Computation-2023_Continual-Learning-With-Curiosity/README.md

 ## Description

 ### 1 .
 Reproducing the results in the paper
-    Inorder to reproduce the results in this paper just used the three arguments
+    Inorder to reproduce the results in this paper just used the three arguments aling with the main file rub

     superseding = True
     supersede_env : use the env you want (check below)